-EcoResolve (2023) recorded a total of 73 fauna species onsite, which comprised of 45 species of birds, 8 species of mammal, 12 reptile species, 8 species of bats and 8 Amphibian species.
-Six threatened fauna species were recorded at the CSA mine site and a further five feral fauna species recorded.
+EcoResolve (2023) recorded a total of 73 fauna species onsite, which comprised of 45 species of birds, 8 species of mammals, 12 reptile species, 8 species of bats and 8 amphibian species.
+Six (6) threatened fauna species were recorded at the CSA mine site and a further five (5) feral fauna species identified.